Frequently Asked Questions for Currently Enrolled Students

 What should I do if I do not have a laptop or computer?

 Whether your classes are online or on campus, you need the right tools to succeed in your education and beyond.
 In order to participate fully in your classes, complete your assignments, and use your student email account, you must have access to a laptop or computer with a broadband internet connection.
-For Fall 2020, the following options are available to you.
+The following options are available to you.
 You will want to decide early which option is best for you.

 Use Your Financial Aid to Buy Your Own Laptop